josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/👻_Ghosts_Of_Accountability/🐼_The_Procurement_Of_The_Rings/README.md

 That is the first-mover risk here.

-If Palantir makes process, fairness, paperwork, and public-sector decision-making the battlefield, then Palantir’s own process, paperwork, timing sign-off, conflict checks, adviser routes, investor proximity, compliance posture, and record preservation become more relevant too.
+If Palantir makes process, fairness, paperwork, and public-sector decision-making the battlefield, then Palantir’s own process, paperwork, timing, sign-off, conflict checks, adviser routes, compliance posture, market-positioning records, and record preservation become more relevant too.

 If your case is that the paperwork matters, then your paperwork matters too.